mage-ai/mage-ai/docs/actions/transformer_actions/README.md

   - If no arguments are provided, no aggregation is performed
 - **_options_:**
   - `groupby_columns` (optional) - list of columns to form groups with when aggregating.
 A group consists of each unique combination of values chosen from each of the columns specified in this option.
-    - If this is empty, aggregation is performed over the first column specified in _arguments_ (if _arguments_ is nonempty - if empty no aggregation is performed) and only one column is added
+    - If this is empty, aggregation is performed over the first column specified in _arguments_ (only if _arguments_ is nonempty - if empty no aggregation is performed) and only one column is added

   The following options are used as a shortcut to simplify filtering over time windows.
 Let $A$ and $B$ be datetime columns, and let $\text{window}$ be an integer describing the length of a time window in seconds.
 If the following options are specified, rows for which the time value for $B \in [A, A + \text{window}]$ are selected (All rows where value for $B$ must (a) be greater than or equal to the value for $A$ and (b) less than or equal to the value $A+window$).
   - `timestamp_feature_a` (optional) - time feature A (a column in the data frame)